Ph.D. Requirements and Timeline

 The DAC supports each student through developing their scientific excellence and professional skills.
 Students document short- and long-term professional goals in their individual development plan (IDP).
 The IDP is a living document, reviewed and updated at least annually with the DAC to support each student with a plan tailored to their career goals.
 Download the DAC form here and submit via email to the APS Student Services Manager.

-Doctoral Oral Exam
+First Doctoral Oral Exam

-The oral exam includes a 45-minute presentation of the student’s research project aim in the context of the existing literature and research results to date.
+The first oral exam includes a 45-minute presentation of the student’s research project aim in the context of the existing literature and research results to date.
 It is recommended that students also present their possible next steps (future work!) and elaborate on what is needed in order to be successful in their research.
 For example, it could be that the research would benefit from an internship at another university or industrial partner. or from collaborative research at one of the national labs.
 Committee members review proposals and research plans during the oral exam, ask questions and give suggestions and feedback.
 The oral exam typically lasts 1.5 hours and should be completed by the end of year 2.
 Students will need to receive appropriate signatures on Part II of the Doctoral Exam Report and submit the report to the APS Student Services Manager.

 Dissertation and Final Oral Exam